 The evaluator strives to provide options for adjustment or reconfigurations to the existing office equipment in order to reduce or eliminate repetitive motions and facilitate an office environment conducive to healthy postures.
 RMEHS recommends the purchase of new equipment only when the current office equipment presents severely limited options for reconfiguration and adjustment, or is defective.

 EH&S does not recommend or condone ergonomic trends that are outside of standard office equipment.
-Examples of some recent trends include walking work stations and using exercise balls for chairs.
+Examples of some recent trends include walking work stations, standing desks, and using exercise balls for chairs.

 The employee is encouraged to involve their supervisor throughout the ergonomic assessment process.
-The employee is also expected to fully engage in the process and give serious consideration to the overall assessment and recommendations of the EH& S project manager.
+The employee is also expected to fully engage in the process and give serious consideration to the overall assessment and recommendations of the evaluator.

 The employee is the driver of any new equipment request to their supervisor, if applicable.
 The employee should take an active role in evaluating any equipment provided during a trial period.
 This includes working with purchasing in the rotation of trial/demo equipment.